 4. Inhumane Slaughter Methods

-Three hundred million turkeys are slaughtered each year in the United States, and 99 percent of them are raised on factory farms.
-Inside these farms, which are large industrialized buildings, up to 10,000 turkeys are crammed into a single barn.
+Over 200 million turkeys are slaughtered each year in the United States, and 99 percent of them are raised on factory farms.
+Inside these large industrialized buildings, up to 10,000 turkeys are crammed into a single barn.
 Most industrialized farming operations hold around 55,000 turkeys at a time.
-As if the psychological damage of being kept in a stressful environment is not enough, turkeys are slaughtered in horrific ways.

-A guide from the Humane Slaughter Association provides step-by-step instructions on how to slaughter animals “humanely,” which is an oxymoron itself.
-Words like “restraints” are used since no animal willingly allows someone to hang them upside down and slit their throat.
-Below, you will see something called a “killing cone” which is used to keep animals from squirming too much while they are being killed.
+A guide from the Humane Slaughter Association provides step-by-step instructions on how to slaughter animals “humanely.”
+Below, you will see something called a “killing cone” which is used to keep animals from squirming too much while they are being slaughtered.

-Electrical stunning is used to render the birds unconscious before slaughter, which actually forces animals into “epileptic-like fits”—which do not sound very humane.
-The handbook suggests, “electrodes should be applied for a minimum of seven seconds and at least until wing-flapping stops.”
+Electrical stunning is often used to render the birds unconscious before slaughter, which can cause some animals to respond with “epileptic-like fits.”
+The handbook suggests “electrodes should be applied for a minimum of seven seconds and at least until wing-flapping stops.”
 In order to ensure unconsciousness, farmers are encouraged to touch the birds’ corneas to see if they react or not.
 If they do, another round of electricity should be applied.

 The most common form of stunning within American factory farms is called electric immobilization.
 This method consists of shackling live turkeys by their ankles, which requires force that usually breaks their delicate bones, and running them along a conveyor belt into electrically charged water.
 This water is supposed to render them unconscious, but the electrical currents are often too low, meaning turkeys are fully conscious while getting their throats slit by a rotating blade.
-Sometimes turkeys miss the blade as well and are dumped into scalding hot water tanks which are used to loosen their feathers for defeathering.
+Sometimes turkeys miss the blade, which results in dumping them into scalding hot water tanks which are used to loosen their feathers for defeathering.

-The Humane Slaughter Act was passed by the USDA Food Safety and Inspections Service (FSIS) branch in 1978 which requires “humane” handling of animals before and during slaughter.
+The Humane Slaughter Act was passed by the USDA Food Safety and Inspections Service (FSIS) branch in 1978 to require “humane” handling of animals before and during slaughter.
 This act does not apply to turkeys or chickens.
 Poultry birds and factory-farmed animals, in general, have virtually zero legal protections.